-Redwing is a Commercial Estate Agency/Property Management Company which provides both management services to the Company as well as external clients.
+Redwing is a Social Housing Provider and a Commercial Estate Agency/Property Management Company which provides both management services to the Company as well as external clients.
 In addition to its contribution towards the overarching Group Corporate Plan Objectives, Redwing has its own Business Plan with specific targets set for the business which was approved by the Redwing Management Team Committee in February 2023.